rtgdk/sshearts/README.md

 4. Click on `Add a Platform` and select `Website`
 5. For site url put http://localhost:8000 , if running locally else your app web url.
 6. And then in `App Domains` put localhost if running locally else put your website domain.
+7. Now go to Products > Facebook Login > Settings and put `http://localhost:8000/app/deauthorize/` in the `Deauthorize Callback URL`.
+Or '<your-hosted-website-url>/app/deauthorize/' if not running locally.

 ## Notes